Shelfy

 • Browser slowdown

-• Fear of closing tabs ("but I need that!")
+• Fear of closing tabs ("but I need that")

-2. Close all tabs (yes, all of them)
+2. Close all tabs.
+Yes, all of them.

-3. Process inbox over next week
+3. Process inbox over the next week

-4. Admit the truth: 80% you'll never need
+4. Admit the truth: 80% you will never need

 Going forward:

-• Rule: Max 10 tabs open
+• Rule: max 10 tabs open at a time

-• If you might need it later → save it
+• If you might need it later, save it

-• If you need it now → use it
+• If you need it now, use it

 • No "just in case" tabs